bmhatfield/NagiosCGI/README.md

 Why this fork?
 --------------

 The code.google.com version of python-nagios hasn't been touched since Sept, 2011.
-Additionally, it's feature incomplete and uncommented.

 The aim of this fork is to add some needed features, touch up some existing methods, and add methods that are missing as needed.